jjansen512/SlackChannelAutomator/README.md

 ## How it Works

-High level, this extension automates repetitive Slack channel creation processes.
+At a high level, this extension automates the repetitive process of creating Slack channels.
 Its scope is limited to creating private channels, inviting users to the channels, and setting channel topics.
-All this can be done in an extension rather than navigating around Slack, increasing productivity.
-On the channels, users collaborate to troubleshoot tickets in SIM `t.corp.{your_company}.com`.
+All of this can be done within the extension, eliminating the need to navigate around Slack and increasing productivity.
+Users collaborate on the channels to troubleshoot tickets in SIM `t.corp.{your_company}.com`.

-_In summary, the below problems were identified, and the extension addresses them:_
+_In summary, the extension addresses the following identified problems and provides solutions:_

 - Creating a Slack channel for tickets is time-consuming and distracting for engineers.
-- This manual process can take valuable time away from addressing high-severity tickets.
+- This manual process takes valuable time away from addressing high-severity tickets.
 - Engineers must manually switch between rooms and DMs on Slack, as well as post comments on various SIM tickets to bring in desired help.

-_The extension solves these problems automatically by:_
+_The extension automatically solves these problems by:_

-- Creating a Slack channel with an identifiable title relating to the ticket.
+- Creating a Slack channel with an identifiable title related to the ticket.
-- Adding the engineer logged into Slack, as well as users who interacted with the ticket to the new channel.
+- Adding the engineer logged into Slack, as well as users who interacted with the ticket, to the new channel.
-- If desired, setting a topic entered by the engineer.
+- Optionally setting a topic entered by the engineer.

 ## Operational Overview

 - The extension is built using JavaScript and is compatible with modern browsers.
-There is a Firefox version and a pending Chromium-compatible version that needs to be installed as an unpacked extension.
+There is a version for Firefox and a version compatible with Chromium that needs to be installed as an unpacked extension.
-- When the engineer loads the extension, it parses HTML from the current tab from SIM and:
+- When the engineer loads the extension, it parses HTML from the current tab in SIM and performs the following actions:
-  - Extracts the ticket ID
+  - Extracts the ticket ID.
   - Stores all user aliases who have commented on the ticket in a JSON payload.
-- The user enters information in the input form, including airport code, region, and channel details.
+- The user enters information in the input form, including region code, and channel details if desired.
 - Once submitted, the extension:
   - Sends a POST request containing the payload via a secure HTTPS connection and an API key.
-    - There's an option to send the POST request to AWS lambda for added security or directly to the Slack webhook.
+    - There's an option to send the POST request to AWS Lambda for added security or directly to the Slack webhook or API.